jmd-dk/concept/_sources/parameters/input_output.rst.txt

                       .. caution::
-                         Leaving out certain data when reading in snapshots will result in components not being fully initialized, e.g. in this example all particles loaded from disk will not have any momenta assigned (not even :math:`0`).
+                         Leaving out certain data when reading in snapshots will result in components not being fully initialised, e.g. in this example all particles loaded from disk will not have any momenta assigned (not even :math:`0`).
 Running a simulation with such a partially initialised component will result in a